kubernetes/registry.k8s.io/docs/mirroring/README.md

 The specific sub-steps will depend on the tools you use, but in general you will need to:

-1. Identify the images you need: [Identifying Images To Mirror](#Identifying-Images-To-Mirror)
+1. Identify the images you need: [Identifying Images To Mirror][identifying-images]
-2. Mirror those images to your own registry: [Mirroring Images](#Mirroring-Images)
+2. Mirror those images to your own registry: [Mirroring Images][mirroring-images]
-3. Configure your tools to use the mirrored images: [Using Mirrored Images](#Using-Mirrored-Images)
+3. Configure your tools to use the mirrored images: [Using Mirrored Images][using-mirrored-images]

 We have guides here for each of these steps.